 Ida Hekesi brings accumulated insight and experience from her background in financial administration, commercial banking, event management, marketing and strategic planning.
 Now in the private sector Ida would like to see the Chamber continue to work towards creating a positive political climate for business growth, promote economic and community development and be instrumental in the support of local business and workforce development through collaboration and innovation.
 Prior to her position with the Niue Chamber of Commerce Ida has been on regional boards, set up the first Niue Tourism Information Centre on virtually a zero budget and was also Director for Tourism until moving to the private sector in 2009.

 Today, Ida is the co-owner with husband Albert Hekesi of Stone Villas (Niue’s very first Eco Photovoltaic Solar Limestone Tourism Accommodation) and Stone Solutions (Architectural & Building Business).
-She also serves on the Niue Chamber of Commerce Board and the Niue Development Bank & Kiwibank Agency Board and helps out whenever requested by different sectors.
-In the little spare time she has Ida enjoys vintage browsing, reading, cooking, and interior decorating and especially spending time and relaxing with her beautiful family.
+She also serves on the Niue Chamber of Commerce Board and the Niue Development Bank & Kiwibank Agency Board and helps whenever requested by different sectors.
+In the little spare time she has Ida enjoys vintage browsing, reading, cooking, interior decorating and especially spending time and relaxing with her beautiful family.
 Ida is currently studying for an Masters in Business (MBA) at the University of the South Pacific).

 Esther co-manages Oka-Koa Multimedia Systems with Dess Sioneholo (established 2001) and built up the business from scratch after its complete devastation from Cyclone Heta in 2004.
 Esther started GEP Consultants in 2013 after five years in politics and senior public service positions gaining both experience in public and private sectors.
 Esther decided to return to studies at the University of the South Pacific in 2015 and attained a Diploma in Leadership, Governance and Human Rights and is now progressing with a post-graduate towards a Masters in Governance.
 Esther returned to BCN and joining the news team earlier this year as a reporter working both Radio and TV.
 She is also an active member of the USP Student Federal Council member since 2017 and a current Member of the USP Council, the governing body of the University of the South Pacific.

 Since returning to Niue in 2004, Keith has been busy utilising skills that he picked up whilst travelling and living in the UK for 12 years.
 Keith has always wanted to return to Niue where he was born and is proud of his roots to the village of Avatele despite living in Alofi with his wife Catherine and young daughters Monuina & Tomiee.
 A trade qualification in Auto Engineering has been well used within his business Rockbak Bakery – especially when equipment inside the bakery can sometimes mechanically go wrong.
 BUT why a bakery? – simply because he enjoys baking; and following training overseas to be a baker his focus is on ensuring “quality fresh” baked products.
 Keith has been a member of Chamber since 2005 but being on the Board has cemented his passion on wanting to ensure that Niue’s future – the children, will have a Niue that is theirs to keep and be proud of and so continue to ensure NIUEAN values, culture and traditions are always taken into account in all aspects of their lives.

-Mark Blumsky – Niue Fresh & Vaiolama Cafe & Mini Golf, Executive Committee/ Board Member
+Mark Blumsky – Kendra’s Kollection and Vaiolama Cafe & Mini Golf / Board Member

-Rich Tuhipa – Stuff IT Niue, Executive Committee/ Board Member NCOC
+Rich Tuhipa – Stuff IT Niue/ Board Member